Diagnostic Radiology Residency Program

 Over 360,000 radiological examinations are performed each year in the Department of Radiology.
 The high ratio of faculty to residents provides for careful resident supervision on all cases.
 The radiology department has an extensive teaching file of radiographs and videodiscs including the American College of Radiology collection, StatDx, RadPrimer and a museum of interesting teaching cases.
 A well-stocked department library contains current editions of most radiology sub-specialty textbooks, radiology journals, videotapes, and a collection of CD-ROMs and videodiscs for computerized learning programs.

 An internship (PG-I year) is required for entrance into our program.
 The internship must be accredited clinical training in internal medicine, pediatrics, surgery or surgical specialties, obstetrics and gynecology, neurology, family and community medicine, emergency medicine, or any combination of these.
 No more than a total of two months may be spent in radiology, radiation oncology, and/or pathology; these rotations must be done in an ACGME accredited program.
 Since our department does not offer internships, we do not participate in the National Internship Matching Program for the PG-I year of training.
 However, we do participate in the match at the PG-II level.
 Requirements and procedures for licensing in California have changed and are substantially different than years past.
 Please visit https://health.ucdavis.edu/gme/camb_licensing.html for specific details of the new requirements.

-Graduates of foreign medical schools must comply with restrictions imposed by the Medical Board of California and be eligible for, or be licensed to practice in California and have a Postgraduate Training Authorization Letter from the Medical Board of California included in their application materials.
-Information concerning licensure is available from the Division of Licensing, Medical Board of California, 2005 Evergreen Street #1200, Sacramento, Calif.
+Graduates of foreign medical schools must comply with restrictions imposed by the Medical Board of California and be eligible for, or be licensed to practice in California.
+Additional information concerning licensure is available from the Division of Licensing, Medical Board of California, 2005 Evergreen Street #1200, Sacramento, Calif.
 95825, telephone (916) 263-2344 or by visiting http://www.mbc.ca.gov/Licensees/Physicians_and_Surgeons/.

 All applications must be submitted via the Electronic Residency Application Service (ERAS).
 An application for a position should be submitted no later than November 1 for residency training to begin July 1 following assumed PGY1 year (example: for residency beginning July 1, 2012 applications must be submitted by November 1, 2010).
 Personal interviews are granted by invitation only.
 Interviews are scheduled for December and January, after the application is complete and prior to the final selection process.
 For further information about the UC Davis Diagnostic Radiology Residency Program please contact our house staff coordinator, Hanouvi Agbassekou, by phone at (916) 703-2261 or by email at email@example.com